Southern United States: Education

 Southern public schools in the past have ranked in the lower half of some national surveys.
-When allowance for race is considered, a 2007 US Government list of test scores often shows white fourth and eighth graders performing better than average for reading and math; while black fourth and eighth graders also performed better than average.
+When allowance for race is considered, a 2007 US Government list of test scores often shows both white and Black fourth and eighth graders performing better than average for reading and math; while Black fourth and eighth graders also performed better than average.
 This comparison does not hold across the board.
 Mississippi often scores lower than national averages, no matter how statistics are compared.
 Newer data from 2009 suggests that secondary school education in the South is on par nationally, with 72% of high schoolers graduating compared to 73% nationwide.

 The Southern United States is home to some of the nation's largest and most prominent public and private institutions of higher education.
 Notable public colleges and universities in the South include: